Eric Gilman, PhD

 3661 Loulu Street | Honolulu, Hawaii 96822 USA

 Eric Gilman, Ph.D., conducts research on direct and collateral ecological effects of pelagic (oceanic) fisheries, gear technology mitigation of problematic fisheries bycatch, reduction of ghost fishing efficiency of derelict fishing gear, indicators of the state of pelagic ecosystem components that are sensitive to fishing pressure, and mechanisms underpinning ecosystem resilience and stability.
 He provides consultancy research and advisory services to intergovernmental organizations, domestic government agencies, seafood supply chain companies and non-governmental organizations.
 He is Associate Faculty at Hawaii Pacific University, and owner and principal of Pelagic Fisheries Research Services.
-He has provided long-term advisory services to The Nature Conservancy, Luen Thai Fishing Venture, Western and Central Pacific Fisheries Commission, and Food and Agriculture Organization of the United Nations.
-His research areas include: direct and collateral effects of pelagic fisheries, gear technology mitigation of problematic bycatch in pelagic fisheries, regional governance systems for longline and purse seine tuna fisheries, and methods to estimate and control ghost fishing mortality in derelict fishing gear.
-He assists seafood companies to develop and implement sustainable tuna product sourcing policies, implement fishery improvement projects, and achieve and maintain certification against the Marine Stewardship Council program and in Fishery Improvement Projects.
+He has provided long-term advisory services to The Nature Conservancy, Luen Thai Fishing Venture and Food and Agriculture Organization of the United Nations.
+His research areas include: direct and collateral effects of pelagic fisheries, gear technology mitigation of problematic bycatch in pelagic longline fisheries, regional governance systems for tuna fisheries, and reduction of waste and ghost fishing efficiency of gillnets and trammel nets.
+He assists seafood companies to develop and implement sustainable sourcing practices for tuna products, and coordinate implementation of regional-level activities of fisheries in the Marine Stewardship Council program and in Fishery Improvement Projects.
 Previous employment included Marine Science Advisor with the International Union for the Conservation of Nature (IUCN) Global Marine Programme, Head of Participation of the Global Biodiversity Information Facility, Pacific Representative for the National Audubon Society Oceans Program, Special Assistant for the Environment with the Office of the Governor of the Northern Mariana Islands, and Environmental Advisor to the Pohnpei Port Authority of the Federated States of Micronesia.
 He has a PhD from the University of Tasmania School of Geography and Environmental Studies, Australia; MSc from Oregon State University Department of Oceanography, USA; and BA from Wesleyan University, USA.
-Eric’s five-year average citation rate is over 375/year; he has published over 120 items, including 37 articles in peer-reviewed journals.
+Eric’s five-year average citation rate is 400/year.
 Reprints are available at: https://sites.google.com/site/publicationsericgilman/ and https://www.researchgate.net/profile/Eric_Gilman2/?ev=hdr_xprf.

 Editor, journal Endangered Species Research: http://www.int-res.com/journals/esr/editors/